brendancooley/epbt/epbt.md

 ## Environment

 There are $N$ countries in the international economy, indexed $i \in \left\{ 1, ..., N \right\}$.
 Within each country resides a representative consumer, with labor endowment $L_i$.
 The setup follows closely @Eaton2002, so I omit some derivations of the quantities presented here and direct readers to their paper.
-To match the data on consumer expenditure on tradable goods, I consider a variant their model which consumers value both tradable goods and nontradable services.
+To match the data on consumer expenditure on tradable goods, I consider a variant of their model which consumers value both tradable goods and nontradable services.
 Then, gross consumption of tradables in the economy is simply gross consumption (including final and intermediate goods) minus consumer expenditure on services.
 This is the denominator I use in calculating trade shares when calibrating the model.

 ### Consumption